 I am presently deveoping a series of geophysics sensing projects, infrasound, lightning and solar activity.
 These will monitor in real-time, outputting data to the web via small embedded computers such as raspberry PIs or Arduinos.
 They can share data with international networks giving opportunities for national & international collaboration.

 Rather than provide a pre-built, polished design my intention is to have an initial design that can be simply built and tested in a school.
 This could easily lead to students testing and making improvents or simply gathering and analysing data, i.e. the software layer is the only fixed component.
 These projects are all accessible from 11-18 and some could be started in upper primary school.
 They can potentially greatly enhance the CV of students applying to university, apprenticeship or employment.
 In addition they should generate streams of good publicity and encourage the uptake of 16-18 physics.
 A Sixth Form or 11-18 school wanting to increase uptake in A-Level or increase recruitment from local 11-16 schools could do far worse then aggressively promote some real, cutting edge science activities.

 Passing exams is important, for an institution as are pass rates.
 However few take physics as a whim or 'light' option in the way they may pick easier subjects.
 Science and especially physics students tend to be passionate about their subjects and may see exams as a necessary chore.
-There is a considerable place for enthusiasm and an attempt to undertake real science - neither are facilitated by simply programming kids to pass exams.
+There is a considerable place for enthusiasm and an attempt to undertake real science.
 Good for students and good for recruitment.

 Scientific Programming (Computational Physics)